 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
 Answe ur Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exceptions of those in Questions Q4 and Q5, and no other issues or significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe r Finding/Observation Unkno wn There are no suspended ceilings are present.
-Due to the non-destructive nature of a Type - 3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknown There are no suspended ceilings are present.
+Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exceptions of those in Questions Q4 and Q5, and no other issues or significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answe r Finding/Observation N/A None present at the time of the premises survey.
+Answer Finding/Observation N/A None present at the time of the premises survey.

 Ref.
-Question Policy Principles

-Q4 Is compartmentation maintained in the roof space?

-Answe r Finding/Observation 1

-No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+Question Policy Principles s Q4 Is compartmentation maintained in the roof space?
+Answer Finding/Observa Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
 The roof void access hatch was considered to be adequately fire resisting.
-From visual observations made from the second step on a portable set of step ladders, it was observed that there is no fire compartmentation present between the top floor flats and the common areas in the roof void. access hatch From visual ortable set of

-Action/Recommendation Priority Du Due Date
+From visual observations made from the second step on a portable set of step ladders, it was observed that there is no fire compartmentation present between the top floor flats and the common areas in the roof void.
+Action/Recommendation Priority Due Date Fire compartmentation of a minimum of 60-minutes fire resistance should be provided in the roof void between the flats and the common areas.
+To prevent future damage and disturbance by staff and contractors accessing the areas above the top floor flats via the common area roof void access hatch, it would be Low 19/Jan/2024 considered to partly mitigate the risk to a degree.

-Action/Recommendation Priority Due Date Fire compartmentation of a minimum of 60 - minutes fire resistance should be provided in the roof void between the flats and the common areas.
-To prevent future damage and disturbance by staff and contractors accessing the areas above the top floor flats via the common area roof void access hatch, it would be good practice if 60-minute fire doors with simple fastenings that do not require keys were installed in the new fire barriers to allow access.
-It is recommended that any contractor appointed to make the necessary installation should be a passive fire protection specialist accredited by a UKAS third party scheme such as FIRAS, Q-MARK etc. Note, the 'stay-safe' evacuation policy in place is considered to partly mitigate the risk to a degree.
-Low 19/Jan/2024
+good practice if 60-minute fire doors with simple fastenings that do not require keys were installed in the new fire barriers to allow access.
+It is recommended that any contractor appointed to make the necessary installation should be a passive fire protection specialist accredited by a UKAS third party scheme such as FIRAS, Q-MARK etc. Note, the 'stay-safe' evacuation policy in place is